natecole1/github-intro-nate/README.md

     * `gh pr create`
     * `gh pr checkout PRNUMBER`
     * `gh pr merge`
-9. Use the GitHub interface or VSCode to resolve the merge conflict
+9. Use the GitHub web interface or VSCode to resolve the merge conflict
-10. Delete the branch once you are done merging (using the GitHub web interfact, command line version printed for reference)
+10. Delete the branch once you are done merging (using the GitHub web interface, command line version printed for reference)
     * `git branch -d haiku-test`
 11. (Optional) Submit a pull request to the original repo with your haiku so we can all see it!